 With the pulley off the compressor, you’ll be staring right at the main seal.
 If you find a lot of oil around the shaft, you’ve got a leaking main seal.

 To replace the seal, first discharge the system.
 Then buy a new seal and a seal installation tool.
-The installation tool is a sleeve that fits over the shaft and protect the seal from installation damage.
-Oil the seal with compressor oil and then slide it into place, making sure you don’t knick the green rubber O ring.
+The installation tool is a sleeve that fits over the shaft to protect the seal from installation damage.
+Oil the seal with AC oil and then slide it into place, making sure you don’t nick the green rubber O ring.
 There you go, you’ve just rebuilt your A/C compressor.